 There is nothing better than biting into a crisp, sweet apple or taking the first bite of a fresh apple pie right out of the oven.
 The Shenandoah Valley, which includes the Eastern Panhandle of West Virginia, is a rich agricultural center for fruit farms and is home to a number of apple orchards and farmers markets.
-Below are nine of the best apple orchards in the Mountain State, and several have other fresh fruit and produce that visitors can pick and purchase.
+Below are seven of the best apple orchards in the Mountain State, and several have other fresh fruit and produce that visitors can pick and purchase.

 Growing fine fruit since 1972 is what the sign says as you drive down the lane to Ruggles Orchard.
-Nestled in the beautiful hills in Levels, West Virginia, this family owned and operated farm has over 40 varieties of apples, 12 types of peaches, sweet and sour cherries, pears, and plums for canning or eating fresh.
+Nestled in the beautiful hills in Levels, West Virginia, this family owned and operated farm has an incredible variety of both apples and peaches, as well as sweet and sour cherries, pears, and plums for canning or eating fresh.
 You can purchase them already picked or call for picking times if you want to get them right from the orchard.
 Local farmers markets also carry their fruit.

 Open every day year-round, Orr’s Farm Market in Martinsburg, West Virginia is the place to go if you want the experience of picking your own strawberries, blueberries, cherries, raspberries, grapes, or flowers.
 This family owned farm raises most of the produce sold here, but what they don’t raise themselves, they get from other local sources.
 Honey, jams, dairy products, a variety of bakery items, and much more is available in this market.